Table of Contents

 Setting up the eduroam with the Configuration Wizard

 The eduroam CAT (eduroam Configuration Assistant Tool) is a GÉANT Association powered web site that provides automatic Eduroam configuration wizards for Windows, macOS, Linux, Chrome OS, iOS, and Android.
 The assistants for Goettingen can be found here.
-More detailed instructions on how to use the wizards can be found in the operating system specific articles linked in the Tutorials section.
+More detailed instructions on how to use the wizards and how to manage problems can be found in the operating system specific articles linked in the Tutorials section.

 When you are asked for your username enter your username in the following manner: